kokatoo/kokatoo.github.io/_posts/2020-10-05-hypothesis-testing-part2.markdown

 We can generate this to a difference of 2 samples as well with a similar process.

-In Part 3, we will discuss about Analysis of Variance.
+In Part 3, we will start discussing about Analysis of Variance.
 Stay tuned!